cisagov/ScubaGear/baselines/powerplatform.md

 ### Implementation

 #### MS.POWERPLATFORM.1.1v1 instructions:
-1. Sign in your tenant environment's respective [Power Platform admin center](https://learn.microsoft.com/en-us/power-platform/admin/powerapps-us-government#power-apps-us-government-service-urls).
+1. Sign in to your tenant environment's respective [Power Platform admin center](https://learn.microsoft.com/en-us/power-platform/admin/powerapps-us-government#power-apps-us-government-service-urls).

 2. In the upper-right corner of the Microsoft Power Platform site,